 5. The project is consistent with any approved tentative map, use permit, variance, or other planning or zoning approval that the project required.

-The proposed project is consistent with the associated Tentative Tract Map and Use Permit as described in this Resolution and the associated staff report.
+The proposed project is consistent with the associated Tentative Tract Map and Use Permit as described in the PEDC Resolution No. 2024-05 and the associated staff report.